TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 ## Call your Job

-You can find your application on the Racetrack Dashboard, which is available at http://aks-racetrack.example.com:7003/dashboard (use default login `admin` with password `admin`).
+You can find your job on the Racetrack Dashboard, which is available at http://aks-racetrack.example.com:7003/dashboard (use default login `admin` with password `admin`).